eclipse-archived/ceylon-lang.org/blog/2013-02-15-progress-report.md

 ---
 Ceylon M4 was [released](/blog/2012/10/29/ceylon-m4-analytical-engine)
-back at the end of October, more than three months ago, so you might be wondering what the hell have we been up to and where is in hell is that M5 release we promised!
+back at the end of October, more than three months ago, so you might be wondering what the hell have we been up to and where in hell is that M5 release we promised!
 At the very least you deserve a progress report.

 So what's going on is that M5 has gone quite a bit off the roadmap.
 This